Page Content Portlet

 - How can I make a monetary donation?
-Click here for information on how you can make a tax deductible donation to support the fire and life safety and injury prevention initiatives of Gwinnett County Fire and Emergency Services.
+Information on how you can make a tax deductible donation to support the fire and life safety and injury prevention initiatives of Gwinnett County Fire and Emergency Services is available on the donations page.
 Your contribution will be used to enhance the overall fire and life safety programs provided free to the community.
 Together we can help make Gwinnett County a safer place to live, work, and play for all residents.

 - Whom do I call with a non-emergency question?
 General information can be reached at 678.518.4800, Education at 678.518.4850, and Fire Prevention and Life Safety at 678.518.4980.

 - How do I get a copy of a fire or medic report?
 Call 678.518.4950.
 All medic reports must have a consent release signed prior to obtaining the report.
 Usually, reports can be made available within 24 hours after your request.

 - Why does the fire engine go out on medical calls?
 To maximize the efficient use of personnel and resources for quality, effective patient care on all emergency scenes, the department uses a dynamic tiered response system.
 Depending on the type of medical call and availability of units, our 911 Communications will send the closest available medic unit and/or fire engine to respond.
 Engine and medic unit personnel are dispatched together for serious, life-threatening emergencies i.e., cardiac arrest, trauma, not breathing, that require more resources for a successful outcome.